18th August, is the anniversary of the death in 2012 of Winnie Johnson.

 The hanging behind the font in Church is in memory of Keith.
 He loved to collect leaves and local children drew different leaves and members of the textiles department of Manchester University made the hanging.
 We hope soon to have a plaque placed in church to remind us of this.

 Winnie’s example encourages us to pray for, and have a heart for mothers of the world whose children have disappeared in terrible circumstances.

 Winnie’s example encourages us to have courage, and remain faithful and strong in the face of tragedy.

 Each Sunday when she came to mass Winnie lit a candle for Keith.
-Two candles will burn in church today (and prayers will be said by our Walsingham pilgrims too) – one for Keith and another for his mother, Winnie.
+Two candles will burn in church on August 18th – one for Keith and another for his mother, Winnie.
 May they both rest in peace and rise in God’s glory.

 May their memory be eternal!
 May they never be forgotten! and may they rest in peace!